firegento/firegento-logger/README.md

-# Magento Module Advanced Logger
+# Magento Module for advanced logging

 The purpose of this project is to have a simple framework for different logging adapters.